 Criminal Threats Legal Penalties

-Criminal threats, under PC 422, are a “wobbler,” meaning it can be charged as either a misdemeanor or felony offense.
+Criminal threats, under PC 422, are a “wobbler,” meaning they can be charged as either a misdemeanor or felony offense.
 If convicted of misdemeanor criminal threats, you could face up to 1 year in a Los Angeles County jail, a fine up to $1,000, or both jail and a fine.

 If convicted of felony criminal threats over the phone or an electronic communication device, you could face up to 3 years in a California state prison, a fine up to $10,000, or both prison and a fine.
 Other related criminal offenses include;